robertmxmx/otree-Robert/README.md

 	Where X updates with the correct amount.

 - For all the belief questions, remove the calculate buttons
-- Belief questions: the belief questions that should be shown in REP treatment, were not shown to the group based on political values (for all of A, B, and C).
-Is that because there was only *one* political group?
 - As well as groups formed on the basis of birth region, there are groups formed on the basis of political ideology.
 And there are groups formed on the basis of no identity criterion.
 If the *latter*, they should not receive